chilipeppr/widget-eagle/README.md

 # com-chilipeppr-widget-eagle
-This widget lets you drag in an Eagle PCB ".brd" file to mill. test
+This widget lets you drag in an Eagle PCB ".brd" file to mill.

 ![alt text](screenshot.png "Screenshot")